One Room Challenge {Week 4}: How to Install Cement Tile

 ALL the heart eyes, my friends.

-If you know the general process of installing tile and want to just know specific tips for installing cement tile, skip to the bottom of the post 🙂
+If you know the general process of installing tile and want to just know specific tips for installing cement tiles, skip to the bottom of the post 🙂

-I found this full guide on how to use quikrete that seems pretty extensive.
+I found this full guide on how to use quikrete which seems pretty extensive.
 For our purposes, we poured in the concrete and used concrete tools to level the surface.

 Next, we painted the interior bricks with a satin black enamel paint.
 The bricks were so damaged we couldn’t clean or salvage them.
 Luckily this paint only required one coat!